kotct/WL-LaTeX/gettingstarted.md

 You can either install it from [the TeXLive website](http://www.tug.org/texlive/) or via your package manager.
 Either way is a completely viable option.

+Also make sure that you have biblatex or biber installed, and that you have the mla13.sty file installed globally.

 Fedora
 ------